anaef/lua-linear/doc/Program.md

 The function creates a temporary, sorted copy of the values, and then uses linear interpolation to calculate the normalized ranks.

+If the components of vector `v` are unique, the rank function is the inverse of the quantile function.

 ## `linear.spline (x, y [, boundary [, extrapolation [, da, db]]])`